TykTechnologies/tyk-docs-hugo/CONTRIBUTING-TECHNICAL-GUIDE.md

 - `date` is auto populated in a year-month-day format
 - `tags` are used to create meta keywords in the HTML output, and are added in the following format - `tags: ["tag 1", "tag 2", "tag 3"]`
 - `description` is used for the meta description in the HTML output
-- `menu` is used to place the page in the correct place within the navigation hierarchy.
-By default a new page is assigned to the root level (`main`)
-- `weight` is used to order pages within a section of the menu with `0` being the top level page within a section.

 You can create a dynamic, nested navigation hierarchy simply by changing the `parent` field to the name of the parent page.
 Note, **these names must be unique**.